-Contact: Toby Schonfeld, Director, Master of Arts in Bioethics
+Interim Director, Master of Arts in Bioethics program

 Emory medical students may be accepted to graduate programs at Emory, such as the Juris Master (JM) program at Emory Law School and the MD/MBA program at the Goizueta Business School, as well as numerous programs around the country.
 Also, each year Emory medical students are selected for fellowships, externships and other "extra year" opportunities to enhance their education and training.
 The medical school curriculum allows great flexibility for medical students to pursue these opportunities, typically coinciding with the Discovery Phase and in between the third and fourth years of medical school.
 Students are encouraged to speak to Deans and advisors as soon as possible about their wishes to pursue these other interests outside of the medical school curriculum.